Each Hagenberg Game Jam follows a single topic, often related to current events.

 Perfection isn't usually the essential quality in a game jam.
 Great ideas are.

 In 2011, a first attempt was made to bring this kind of event to Hagenberg.
-The rules were slightly changed to be compatible with the curriculum of the students.
-The time was limited to 36 hours to better fit a weekend schedule.
+The rules were slightly changed to be compatible with the students' curriculum.
+The time was limited to 36 hours to fit a weekend schedule better.
 The topic is announced the evening before, and teams are set up beforehand.
 The weekend before the Christmas holidays was chosen to run the event, held in the university's computer labs and accompanied online on a Discord server.
-Once finished, the games are put on this website, publicly available for download.
+Once finished, the games are on this website and publicly available for download.
 Winners are determined through a voting process (jury and people's choice), and an award ceremony is held in January.
 After the success of the 2011 Game Jam, subsequent events have been held each year.

 In 2017, the 7th edition took place with an even shorter duration: 24 hours.
-This was inspired by several game jams with shorter formats and was an attempt to avoid idle periods mostly during the night that occurred in the years before.
+Several game jams inspired this with shorter formats and was an attempt to avoid idle periods mostly during the night that occurred in the years before.

 2018 returned to the well-established 36-hour format to give the teams more time to create their games.
 Feedback from the previous year had shown that 24 hours would limit the teams too much.

 2020 was a special year in every aspect.
-A global pandemic, paired with lockdowns, made it impossible to conduct the game jam at the university.
+A global pandemic and lockdowns made it impossible to conduct the game jam at the university.
 By switching to a virtual collaboration format with an extended time of 48 hours, the Hagenberg Game Jam nevertheless celebrated its 10th anniversary.

 2023 marked a new record: 82 people in 20 teams registered, making for the largest Hagenberg Game Jam since its start in 2011.

-This website is an archive of all the games created during a Hagenberg Game Jam.
+This website archives all the games created during a Hagenberg Game Jam.
 You are free to download and play the games, but please give credit to the authors should you distribute them.

-Hagenberg Game Jam is organized by people from the Playful Interactive Environments research group as well as the Department of Digital Media at the University of Applied Sciences Upper Austria, Hagenberg Campus.
+Hagenberg Game Jam is organized by people from the Department of Digital Media at the University of Applied Sciences Upper Austria, Hagenberg Campus.

 Experience the feeling of a Hagenberg Game Jam in this short clip from 2019.